 Data Source: SoSoValue

-Crypto Spot ETF Options Performance
+Performance of Crypto Spot ETF Options

-As of April 11, the nominal total trading volume of U.S. Bitcoin spot ETF options was $1.83 billion, with a nominal total long-short ratio of 3.69.
+As of April 11, the nominal total trading volume of U.S. Bitcoin spot ETF options was $1.83 billion, with a nominal total trading long-short ratio of 3.69.

 The market's short-term trading activity for Bitcoin spot ETF options has increased, with overall sentiment leaning bullish.

-Additionally, the implied volatility stands at 56.64%.
+Additionally, the implied volatility is at 56.64%.

 Data Source: SoSoValue